Experienced Counsel In Cases Involving Hand Surgery Mistakes

 Did Your Surgeon Cut Or Nick A Nerve During The Procedure?

-At Kammholz Rossi PLLC, you can work with Rochester medical malpractice surgery errors lawyers who have direct experience evaluating potential medical malpractice claims like yours.
+At Kammholz Messina, LLP, you can work with Rochester medical malpractice surgery errors lawyers who have direct experience evaluating potential medical malpractice claims like yours.
 We are familiar with causes of permanent, disabling nerve damage such as:

 - An improperly placed or poorly executed incision resulting in the cutting of a critical nerve and, potentially, loss of use and motion as well as continued, amplified hand pain